nicolasleivab/Python-Flask-Docker/README.md

 # Python-Flask-Docker

-Chat messages api built with python and flask.
+Chat messages api built with Python-Flask and Docker.

 ### How to run Docker app